You were five when you entered Baldwin Girls’ High School. The day was a blur. You wore a pink skirt, the others wore intimidating blue uniforms.

 Before you knew what was happening, you were attending farewell parties, bonding with everyone else in the graduating batch and wondering just what would happen next year.
 Your uniform was signed by 200 other girls while you signed theirs.
 For one day every year, the graduating batch stood out as the girls with writing all over their uniforms.

-It’s been many years and you barely think of school anymore.
+It’s been many years now; you barely think of school anymore.
 You have a job, a house and wonderful people in your life.
 But when the first of December arrives, you find yourself thinking of the teachers who shaped you.
 You find yourself thinking of the “rebels” in your class that you didn’t think would amount to anything.
 Today, they run successful businesses and spread thoughts of love and inclusion in a world that’s quick to alienate.
-They make you realize how much you have to grow.
+They force you to realize how much you have to grow.

 For 136 years now, Baldwins has etched itself into the minds of thousands of young women – the sharp command of “Baldwin girls, dis-miss,” followed by five rhythmic claps, the terror of getting caught with unpolished shoes, the memory of Mr. Mitchell playing the guitar in music class.
 But slowly, each part of the school was replaced with something new.
 Today, you can barely recognize the fancy new buildings that have replaced the musty old ones.
 While it’s upsetting, remember that you’re unrecognizable too – sometimes even to yourself.